ianholden123/ianholden-v5-gatsby/README.md

 3. **Publish build files**

     Upload the generated files from your `/build/` directory to your chosen hosting solution (S3, GCS, private web host, etc...)

+_Note:_ Generally, when this gets uploaded to a website, you will not need to make these changes.
+In my experience, I have only used this when uploading to a custom S3 bucket.

 <!-- ## 💫 Deploy